Azure-Samples/azure-sql-db-fusioncache/README.md

 var redisConn = builder.Configuration.GetConnectionString("Redis");
 ```

-We then register a `DapperContext`, which is a small class to ease the creation of a conection to the database.
+We then register a `DapperContext`, which is a small class to ease the creation of a connection to the database.
 It's not strictly needed but it can be a nice way to go:

 ```csharp
 // ADD SERVICES: DAPPER CONTEXT builder.Services.AddSingleton<DapperContext>(new DapperContext(sqlConn));
 ```

-If the Redis connection string is there, we register the distributed cache (that is, the implementation of `IDistributedCache` for Redis) and the FusionCache backplane.
+If the Redis connection string is there, we register the distributed cache (that is, the implementation of `IDistributedCache` for Redis), a serializer and the FusionCache backplane.

 ```csharp
 // ADD SERVICES: REDIS